JuliaCon/www.juliacon.org/2026/venue-hotels.md

 </div>
 ~~~

-JuliaCon organizers have secured contingent rooms at select hotels in the area.
+JuliaCon organizers have secured contingent rooms at several hotels in the area.
 To unlock the conference rate, use the keyword **juliacon** when booking at all of the hotels listed below.

 ## Hotels with conference discount